 S. Schwartz, M.D., M.B.A.

-Dr. Schwartz is a board-certified and fellow-trained orthopedic surgeon
+Dr. Schwartz is a board-certified and fellowship-trained orthopedic surgeon

 who specializes in arthroscopic and reconstructive surgery of the knee

 and shoulder.
 He is the president of OrthoTexas' executive board.